tak-bro/aipick/README.md

 ## How it works

 - Enter your query through the command-line interface.
-- _aipick_ sends your request to multiple AI models simultaneously.
+- _aipick_ sends your message to multiple AI models simultaneously.
 - Review responses from different AI providers.
 - Select the most suitable response.
-- The chosen response is automatically copied to your clipboard for immediate use.
+- The chosen response is automatically **copied** to your clipboard for immediate use.

 > _aipick_ is particularly effective for developers seeking quick suggestions for:
 > - Variable and function names
+> - Short code snippets
 > - Brief explanations of programming concepts

-> 👉 **Tip:** Use the `aip` alias if `aipick` is too long for you.

 ## Usage

 ### CLI Options